 While we still dream of freedom, white America basks in it with no measure of equality on their minds or in their hearts.

-Since the days of slavery, we have been hoping our children will walk into a better day of freedom and equality.
+Since the days of slavery, we have been hoping our children would walk into a better day of freedom and equality.
 Instead, we encounter overseers now carrying a badge and gun.

 Jim Crow did not fade into the annals of history.
 It is now James Crow, and he is just as harsh as his forefathers.
-Three weeks has proven some people do not think of us as human, but as animals left slain in the streets.
+Three weeks proved some people do not think of us as human, but as animals left slain in the streets.
+The aftermath of George Floyd.

 Some walk among us who feel black skin is a stain on society—a stain on the country we built and continue to build.